Atari Logo

 Atari Logo 1972-2002

-The iconic Atari logo is credited to in-house graphic designer George Opperman, who once founded Opperman-Harrington Inc. The first trademark owners, Ted Dabney and Nolan Bushnell hired him to design the arcade machines.
+The iconic Atari logo is credited to in-house graphic designer George Opperman, who once founded Opperman-Harrington Inc. The first trademark owners, Ted Dabney and Nolan Bushnell, hired him to design the arcade machines.

 The designer provided several conceptual versions that matched the wishes.
 Nolan Bushnell chose one of them: a black abstract figure from three fragments.
 There was a wide vertical line in the center of the image.
-To the left of it was an arc similar to a graph of an increasing function, and to the right was a mirrored strip in the form of a decreasing function.
+To the left was an arc similar to a graph of an increasing function, and to the right was a mirrored strip in the form of a decreasing function.
 The space next to the symbol was occupied by the black inscription “ATARI.”
-Opperman designed the font himself by rounding the top corners of both “A” and “R.” At the same time; the letter “R” stood out very much because its upper part was open.
+Opperman designed the font himself by rounding the top corners of both “A” and “R.” At the same time, the letter “R” stood out very much because its upper part was open.

 Atari Symbol